protendai/protendai/README.md

 ### Hi there 👋
 #### Welcome to my GitHub.
-I still need help understanding SOLID principles , Cloud Services and AI

-- 🔭 I’m currently working on a grower management system
+- 🔭 I’m currently working on a tuckshop manager system
 - 🌱 I’m currently learning Flutter , Angluar and .NetCore 6
 - 👯 I’m looking to collaborate on open source PHP,Laravel projects
 - 🤔 I’m looking for help with mastering Flutter